Albertus Magnus: Biography

-In 1259 Albert took part in the General Chapter of the Dominicans at Valenciennes together with Thomas Aquinas, masters Bonushomo Britto, Florentius, and Peter (later Pope Innocent V) establishing a ratio studiorum or program of studies for the Dominicans that featured the study of philosophy as an innovation for those not sufficiently trained to study theology.
+In 1259, Albert took part in the General Chapter of the Dominicans at Valenciennes together with Thomas Aquinas, masters Bonushomo Britto, Florentius, and Peter (later Pope Innocent V), establishing a ratio studiorum or program of studies for the Dominicans that featured the study of philosophy as an innovation for those not sufficiently trained to study theology.
 This innovation initiated the tradition of Dominican scholastic philosophy put into practice, for example, in 1265 at the Order's studium provinciale at the convent of Santa Sabina in Rome, out of which would develop the Pontifical University of Saint Thomas Aquinas, the "Angelicum".

-In 1260 Pope Alexander IV made him bishop of Regensburg, an office from which he resigned after three years.
+In 1260, Pope Alexander IV made him bishop of Regensburg, an office from which he resigned after three years.
 During the exercise of his duties he enhanced his reputation for humility by refusing to ride a horse, in accord with the dictates of the Order, instead traversing his huge diocese on foot.
-In 1263 Pope Urban IV relieved him of the duties of bishop and asked him to preach the eighth Crusade in German-speaking countries.
+In 1263, Pope Urban IV relieved him of the duties of bishop and asked him to preach the Eighth Crusade in German-speaking countries.
 After this, he was especially known for acting as a mediator between conflicting parties.
-In Cologne he is known not only for being the founder of Germany's oldest university there, but also for "the big verdict" (der Große Schied) of 1258, which brought an end to the conflict between the citizens of Cologne and the archbishop.
+In Cologne, he is known not only for being the founder of one of Germany's oldest universities there, but also for "the big verdict" (der Große Schied) of 1258, which brought an end to the conflict between the citizens of Cologne and the archbishop.
 Among the last of his labors was the defense of the orthodoxy of his former pupil, Thomas Aquinas, whose death in 1274 grieved Albert (the story that he travelled to Paris in person to defend the teachings of Aquinas can not be confirmed).

 Albert was a scientist, philosopher, astrologer, theologian, spiritual writer, ecumenist, and diplomat.
 Under the auspices of Humbert of Romans, Albert molded the curriculum of studies for all Dominican students, introduced Aristotle to the classroom and probed the work of Neoplatonists, such as Plotinus.
 Indeed, it was the thirty years of work done by Aquinas and himself that allowed for the inclusion of Aristotelian study in the curriculum of Dominican schools.

-After suffering a collapse of health in 1278, he died on 15 November 1280 in the Dominican convent in Cologne, Germany.
-Since 15 November 1954 his relics are in a Roman sarcophagus in the crypt of the Dominican St. Andrew's Church in Cologne.
-Although his body was discovered to be incorrupt at the first exhumation three years after his death, at the exhumation in 1483 only a skeleton remained.
+After suffering declining health in 1278, he died on 15 November 1280 in the Dominican convent in Cologne, Germany.
+His relics are located in a Roman sarcophagus in the crypt of the Dominican St. Andrew's Church in Cologne.
+His body was claimed to be incorrupt during an exhumation three years after his death.
+However, a later exhumation in 1483 found that only a skeleton remained.
+The Saint Stephen's Church in Nijmegen, the Netherlands, also houses a relic.

 Albert was beatified in 1622.
 He was canonized and proclaimed a Doctor of the Church on 16 December 1931 by Pope Pius XI and the patron saint of natural scientists in 1941.
 St. Albert's feast day is November 15.